 If a Driver Is Underinsured

 Just because an accident is the fault of another person, that person’s insurer may not be able to cover all of your damages.
 For example, in the state of Louisiana, drivers are only required by law to carry $15,000 of liability insurance.
-These policy limits can add up quickly when a severe accident occurs.
+However, these policy limits can add up quickly when a severe accident occurs.

 Complete a Free Case Evaluation form now

-4. Treatment Is Key!
+4. Treatment Is Key

 You cannot build a case and claim damages without showing you received treatment.
 There is simply no other way to prove injury than to show that you went to the doctor.